EvgenyLeukhin/effective-english/content/blog/09/index.md

 ---
-title: 09 - Future simple (I will do) ✓
+title: 09 - Future Simple (I will do) ✓
 date: "2019-07-09"
 description: Future simple, to get
 ---